Chestertown, New York: Education

 Children from Chestertown, along with children from the neighboring communities of Adirondack, Brant Lake and Pottersville, attend North Warren Central School.

 Community and economy

 The old school in the center of the village was transformed into the community center, with public library, town hall and Sheriff's office.
 There are also a theater and a medical center in the town.
-Main Street (U.S. Route 9) is lined with many stores, including Glens Falls National Bank.
+Main Street (U.S. Route 9) is lined with many stores.
 There are several hotels in the area.

 The town has one public beach at Loon Lake.

-Peckham Materials Corp., a manufacturer of asphalt and crushed stone, operates a large quarry at the southern end of the town.

-Lincoln Logs Ltd., a manufacturer of log, timber, and cedar homes, which operates a large mill near the junction of Route 8 and U.S. Route 9.

 Religion

 There are three churches in the center of Chestertown: the St. John the Baptist Roman Catholic Church of the St. Isaac Jogues Parish Community, the Community United Methodist Church, and the Faith Bible Church.
 There are also many other churches in the area.

 Lakes

 There are three lakes in Chestertown, Friends Lake, Loon Lake, and Forest Lake.
 Friends and Loon Lakes are surrounded by vacation homes.
 Forest Lake is privately owned by Forest Lake Camp - a traditional overnight summer camp since 1926.